yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-api-hello-world-example.markdown

 {% endindent %}
 {% endinfo %}

-1. Make sure that Hello World is the Startup Project:
+Step 10.
+Make sure that Hello World is the Startup Project:

 {% indent %}
 ![hello_CPP5.jpg](/attachment_files/hello_CPP5.jpg)
 {% endindent %}

-1. Make sure that Hello World is configured to run in the `Release` solution configuration mode.
+Step 11.
+Make sure that Hello World is configured to run in the `Release` solution configuration mode.
-1. **Rebuild** the Hello World project.
+Step 12. **Rebuild** the Hello World project.
-1. Run the Hello World Application:
+Step 13.
+Run the Hello World Application:

 {% indent %}
 ![hello_CPP6.jpg](/attachment_files/hello_CPP6.jpg)
 {% endindent %}

-1. This is what you should see:
+Step 14.
+This is what you should see:

 {% indent %}
 ![hello_CPP7.jpg](/attachment_files/hello_CPP7.jpg)